ysugimoto/go-kakasi/README.md

 ## Requirements

-We built with Go `1.16beta1`, I appreciate if you can ensure it's be able to build with older version :-)
+- Go: We built with `1.16beta1`, I appreciate if you can ensure it's be able to build with older version :-)
+- gcc

 ## Usage